As an author, you have more rights than you might think. Get more out of your writing; sell your book rights.

 If you want to sell rights, there is one very important thing you must do.
 You must demonstrate success.
 While you must be wildly successful to sell merchandising or franchise rights, even a little success can go a long way when pitching foreign rights or language rights.
 If your book has sold only ten copies in its home market, foreign publishers will see it as much riskier than if your book has sold 2,000 copies.

-Before selling your rights…
+Before selling your book rights…

 Before you enter into negotiations to sell rights, it helps to understand the legal ramifications.
 At the very least, you do not want to sell over all your rights; you want to be very, very specific about what you are selling and for how long.

 You might want to pick up a copy of Self-Publisher’s Legal Handbook or The Writer’s Legal Guide.
-Selling your rights can be a very lucrative way to turn a mildly profitable book into a financially worthwhile endeavor, as well as to expand your audience for future books.
+Selling book rights can be a very lucrative way to turn a mildly profitable book into a financially worthwhile endeavor, as well as to expand your audience for future books.

 If you are an indie author, you are completely in control.